dougmassay/pkg-sigil/INSTALL.md

 With this option, Sigil can be installed entirely within the user's home directory.
 Handy for those who don't like running random internet scripts as root.

-When the Sigil installer is run as a normal user, it will extract to a temporary directory and install the bulk of its contents to $HOME/opt/Sigil.
-The following files/links will also be created:
+When the Sigil installer is run as a normal user, it will extract to a temporary directory and install the bulk of its contents to the $HOME/opt/Sigil directory.
+The rest of the files/links to be installed are as follows:

 - $HOME/bin/sigil
 - $HOME/.local/share/applications/sigil.desktop
 - $HOME/.icons/sigil.png

-Sigil can either be launched from the Desktop Environment's menu system (under Office), or by typing `$HOME/bin/sigil` at a terminal (or just `sigil` if $HOME/bin is in your $PATH).
+Sigil can either be launched from the Desktop Environment's menu system (under Office), or by typing `~/bin/sigil` at a terminal (or just `sigil` if $HOME/bin is in your $PATH).

 ### Preference Directory